Learning extremal graphical structures in high dimensions: Extensions and future work

-While the above approaches are attractive, preliminary simulations and theoretical investigations indicate that they do in general not lead to consistent recovery of the sparsity structure of the matrices $\Theta^{(m)}$ and $\Theta$.
+recall that ${\det}^*$ denotes the pseudo-determinant of a matrix (the product of its non-zero eigenvalues), and $\cS_{\bone}^d$ is the cone of symmetric, positive semi-definite matrices with rank $d-1$ and row sums equal to zero.
+An advantage of this approach over all existing proposals is that it automatically provides an estimator which is a valid H\"usler--Reiss precision matrix.
+The main difficulties are the semi-definiteness of $\Theta$ and the zero row sum constraint.
+This renders all available theory for estimation of sparse inverses of precision matrices inapplicable.
+Indeed, preliminary simulations and theoretical investigations indicate that the estimator in~\eqref{eq:penalTheta} in general does not lead to consistent recovery of the sparsity structure of $\Theta$.
 Replacing the vanilla $L^1$ penalties by adaptively weighted or non-convex versions might provide a way out, but a full investigation of this approach is beyond the scope of the present paper.

-The structure learning methods presented in this paper output an estimated graph $\hat G = (V, \hat E)$.
-They do not automatically provide an estimator of the H\"usler--Reiss parameter matrix $\Gamma$ on this graph structure.
-A natural estimator $\hat \Gamma^0$ that has the sparsity pattern of $\hat G$ and agrees with the input estimator $\hat \Gamma$ on the edges of $\hat G$ is the solution to the matrix completion problem
+Another highly promising direction for future research is uncertainty quantification for the estimated graph.
+This could include testing the null hypothesis that an edge between two given nodes is not present or testing for specific structures in a graph.
+Uncertainty quantification would also be an important step on the way to estimating directed graphs \citep{engelke2025extremesstructuralcausalmodels}, or at lest some aspects such as the moralized graph.

-where $\hat \Theta^0$ is the H\"usler--Reiss precision matrix corresponding to $\hat \Gamma^0$. \cite{H21} show that if the graph $\hat G$ is connected, there is a unique solution to this completion problem, hence yielding a unique H\"usler--Reiss model fit for each estimated, connected graph.
-Studying the statistical properties of the resulting parameter estimates provides an interesting direction for future research.
+Finally, all of our results on graph recovery rely on the H\"usler--Reiss domain of attraction.
+We are not aware of any principled tests for the hypothesis that this model indeed provides a good approximation for the tail.
+Developing such tests is an important future direction.